act-rules/act-rules.github.io/pages/glossary/filename.md

 key: filename
 ---

-A filename is a text string that identifies an electronically stored file.
-It is commonly used as part of a URL path to identify one piece of content from another.
+A filename is a text string that identifies an electronically stored file located at the end of a URL path excluding any query strings.
 For example the `src` attribute specifies a URL path of `src="/foo/bar.jpg?baz "` which contains the filename `bar.jpg`.